Latest News

 The STOXX 600 pan-European index closed flat.

-The dollar index (which measures the greenback against its six main peers) rose by 0.14% to 107.51.
+The dollar index (which measures the greenback against its six major counterparts) rose by 0.21% to reach 107.59.

-The prospect of increased U.S. Tariffs sent markets into a frenzy and rekindled concerns about escalating trade wars.
+The prospect of increased U.S. Tariffs sent markets into a frenzy and renewed concerns about escalating trade wars.

-Trump announced on Thursday that 25% of the duties on imports coming from Canada and Mexico would be in effect from March 4, not April 2, as he suggested earlier.
-He also said that goods from China would be subject to a 10% additional duty.
+Trump announced on Thursday that 25% of the duties imposed on imports coming from Canada and Mexico would be implemented on March 4, not April 2, as he suggested earlier.
+He also said that goods imported from China will face an additional 10% tax.
 He also proposed 25% tariffs for shipments coming from the European Union this week.

-The yield on the 2-year bond, which is usually in line with expectations of interest rates for the Federal Reserve fell by 8.3 basis points, to 3.997%.
+The yield on the 2-year bond, which is usually in line with expectations of interest rates for the Federal Reserve (Federal Reserve), fell by 8.9 basis points, to 3.991% from 4.08% at Thursday's end.

 The broadest MSCI index of Asia-Pacific stocks outside Japan fell 2.45% to 576.86 while the Nikkei, Japan's stock market, dropped 1,100.67 or 2.88% points to 37,155.50.